 Trying a full season post-pandemic! 

 3) SHOW CLOTHES: Show Clothes are not required, but boots must have heels, shirts need collars and sleeves, and pants must be riding appropriate!
 Tack and clothing must be safe!
 ASTM/SEI approved HELMETS are highly recommended for riders of all ages and are MANDATORY for ALL riders under 18 while mounted.

 4) TACK RULES: Saddles and bridles should be appropriate to the discipline.
 Australian stock saddles are permissible in western classes.
 Side pulls, bitless bridles and bosals are allowed on any age horse.
 Western leverage bits are permitted in western classes only and must have a curb strap or western curb chain.
 Two hands may be used on leverage bits in western classes.
-Offset D-ring snaffles are permitted in western classes only.
 Western headstalls must not have a noseband, and all snaffle bits must have a leather chin strap.
 English leverage bits, such as kimberwicks and pelhams, are permitted in English classes only and must have a curb strap or English curb chain.
 Three piece snaffle bits are permitted, except for Dr. Bristol bits.
 A crop no longer than 30cm will be permitted in the English and Hunter classes only.
 NO TRAINING AIDS such as martingales or draw reins will be permitted.
 No flashes or drop nosebands.
 Gag bits and protective leg equipment are permissible in gymkhana classes only.